andyperlitch/malhar-ui-console-2/ng-console/README.md

 By convention, names should be all lower-case with dashes, eg. ng-navbar.
 This will place a new file into `/app/scripts/directives/` and will also add the appropriate script to `/app/index.html`.

+#### Widgets
+Widgets are the most common directive that gets created in this project.
+To create a new one, run the following command:

+    yo angular:directive widgets/dt-widget-name/dt-widget-name

+This will correctly create a separate folder for the widget so that all files relating to this widget are located in there.

 ## Styles
 This project uses the [LESS CSS pre-processor](http://lesscss.org/) to organize its styling.
 A "manifest" file is located at `app/styles/main.less`, which @imports all style dependencies (eg. from a bower component) and custom DataTorrent UI component styles (eg. `/app/styles/navbar.less`).